lameg package#

 Parameters:

-• n_layers (int) – Number of layers in the mesh.
+• n_bins (int) – Number of histogram bins used to discretize the data range.

 Returns: